jezhiggins/rillet.js/README.md

 # rillet.js
 Lazily evaluated ranges/streams/fp library built around ES6 generators

-The Javascript Array methods provide a number of methods that we typically associate with functional languages - filter/concat/forEach/etc.  However, they're generally eagerly and exhaustively evaluated.
+The Javascript Array class provide a number of methods that we typically associate with functional languages - filter/concat/forEach/etc.  However, they're generally eagerly and exhaustively evaluated.

-Mango.js uses ES6 iterators to build these same methods in a lazily evaluated, streamable style, along the lines of .NET LINQ methods, Java 8 Streams, that kind of thing.
+Rillet.js uses ES6 iterators to build these same methods in a lazily evaluated, streamable style, along the lines of .NET LINQ methods, Java 8 Streams, that kind of thing.

 ## Trivial Example